phylumjs/webpack-server/README.md

 ```

 ## Usage
-The webpack server task runs an [express](https://expressjs.com/) application that serves the webpack output directory.
+The webpack server task runs an [express](https://expressjs.com/) application that serves the webpack output directory.<br>
+*Note, that the webpack task will not be started automatically by the webpack server task.*

 ```ts
 import { Task } from '@phylum/pipeline';